 We only accept applications from the proposed supervisor.
 Students who are interested in becoming a Breast Cancer Now PhD student should contact the supervisors directly.

 Closing: Wednesday 10 May 2023.

 Outcome: Applicants will be informed of the outcome of their applications by mid-January 2024.

 Read our full PhD grant guidelines.

 The scope of the scheme

-PhD studentships are designed to capture new and highly qualified science graduates into a career of breast cancer research.
-The Grants Committee will assess applications based on:
+Our PhD studentships are designed to capture new and highly qualified science graduates into a career of breast cancer research.
+Our Grants Committee (GC) will assess your application based on:

 - The research plan

 - The perceived outcomes that will lead to a significant advance in understanding of breast cancer and its impact

 - The quality of the environment in which the award is to be held